 Translation Degree Program Information

-Most translation degree programs are offered at the master's level, but a few colleges and universities offer bachelor's and doctoral translation degrees.
-Learning translation types, cultural awareness and translation for professions are key aspects of translation training.
+Most translation degree programs are offered at the master's level, but a few colleges and universities offer bachelor's and PhD translation degrees.
+Learning the types of translation, plus cultural awareness and translation for specific professions are key aspects of translation training.
 Graduates at all program levels may find translation-related work.

 Bachelor's Degree in Translation

 Few postsecondary schools offer bachelor's degrees in translation studies, which prepare students for entry-level work or for further graduate study.
 Each program offers different languages and students can research which languages are offered at each school.
 Students learn various translation techniques and cultural information related to the target language.

 A high school education or its equivalent is needed for admission into a college or university.
-Typically, completing college-level foreign language coursework is required for entry into a translation bachelor'
+Typically, completing college-level foreign language coursework is required for entry into a translation bachelor's degree program.